Bayley Fritsch

 Bayley Fritsch (born 6 December 1996) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
 A forward, 1.88 m tall and weighing 84 kg, Fritsch has the ability to play as both a high marking and small crumbing forward.
 Considered a late bloomer, he missed out on selection with the Eastern Ranges in the TAC Cup as a junior.
 After winning the league rising star in the Eastern Football League, he joined the Casey Scorpions in the Victorian Football League (VFL) where he spent three seasons.
 The 2017 VFL season saw him win the Fothergill–Round Medal, play for Victoria in the state representative match, be named in the VFL Team of the Year, and finish runner-up in the league-leading goalkicker and Casey's best and fairest award.
 His season saw him drafted by the Melbourne Football Club in the second round of the 2017 AFL draft and he made his AFL debut in the opening round of the 2018 AFL season.
-It was reported in 2022 that he is dating Natalie Perin.